‘Young And The Restless’ Spoilers: Newman Enterprises In Shambles, Victoria Wants Ashley Out, Devon Shaken

 More Problems For Devon

-Young and the Restless spoilers reveal Devon will face a significant problem.
+Young and the Restless spoilers reveal that Devon will face a significant problem.
 The reason behind Devon’s next struggle could either be Hilary (Mishael Morgan) or Tessa (Cait Fairbank).
-Spoilers from Celeb Dirty Laundryspeculate that Tessa might disclose the story behind Devon’s decision to drop her from the label.
+Spoilers from Celeb Dirty Laundry speculate that Tessa might disclose the story behind Devon’s decision to drop her from the label.
 There’s also a possibility that Hilary will find a sperm donor.

 With all the ruckus in Genoa City, Young and the Restless spoilers reveal that next week will feature exciting scenes in the CBS soap.